ewrogers/esp-homekit-retrofit/README.md

 This should work with any ESP32 board that has a minimum of 2MB of flash.
 ESP8266 boards may work, but are not supported.

+## Sketches

+- [DimmableLamp](./sketches/DimmableLamp.ino) - Dimmable lamp using a PWM output to control the brightness.

 ## Prerequisites

 It is recommended that you use the [Arduino IDE](https://www.arduino.cc/en/software) (2.0+) to compile and upload the sketches.